How to Disable Numerical File Name Sorting and Enable Classic Literal Sorting in Windows Explorer?

 3. Now in right-side pane, create a new DWORD NoStrCmpLogical and set its value to 1

 4. That's it.
-Restart or log off and you'll get Windows 2000 style classic literal file name sorting back in Windows XP, Vista and 7.
+Restart or log off and you'll get Windows 2000 style classic literal file name sorting back in Windows XP and later.

 PS: If you want to restore default file name sorting, simply set value of "NoStrCmpLogical" to 0 or delete the DWORD.